1fwang/1fwang.github.io/_pages/about.md

 # Recent News
+* We have one paper accepted by IROS 2023.
+(Jun.
+2023)
 * <span style="color:red">Our team "XR Penguin" won the 1st place in both Vision Single and Multi Session Categories of [Hilti SLAM challenge 2023](https://hilti-challenge.com/leader-board-2023.html)! </span> (Jun.
 2023)
 * <span style="color:red">I joined XR Vision Labs of Tencent as a Senior Researcher. </span> (Aug.
 2022)
-* We have one paper  accepted by Sensors 2022!
+* We have one paper accepted by Sensors 2022.
 (Jul.
 2022)
-* We have two papers accepted by ICRA 2022!
+* We have two papers accepted by ICRA 2022.
 (Feb.
 2022)
-* We have one paper  accepted by IROS 2021!
+* We have one paper accepted by IROS 2021.
 (Jun.
 2021)
 * <span style="color:red">I joined SIMIT(Chinese Academy of Sciences) as a Post-Doc researcher. </span> (Apr.
 2021)
-* We have one paper  accepted by ICRA 2021!
+* We have one paper accepted by ICRA 2021.
 (Feb.
 2021)
-* We have one paper  accepted by T-PAMI!
+* We have one paper accepted by T-PAMI.
 (Jan 2021)
-* We have one paper  accepted by ECCV 2020!
+* We have one paper accepted by ECCV 2020.
 (Jun.
 2020)
-* We have one paper  accepted by ICRA 2020!
+* We have one paper accepted by ICRA 2020.
 (Jan.
 2020)
-* We have one paper  accepted by CVPR 2019!
+* We have one paper accepted by CVPR 2019.
 (Feb.
 2019)
-* <span style="color:red">We receive the Best Student Paper Award at ICVS 2017!</span> (Jul.
+* <span style="color:red">We receive the Best Student Paper Award at ICVS 2017.</span> (Jul.
 2017)

 # Academic Services
 * Conference Reviewer: ICRA, CVPR, ICCV, ECCV, IROS.
+* Journal Reviewer: TPAMI.